Chapter 22. Connecting to SAP Concur

 - In Fuse Online, in the left panel, click Connections to display any available connections.

-- In the upper right, click Create Connection to display the available connectors.
+- Click Create Connection to display the available connectors.
 A connector is a template that you use to create one or more connections.

 - Click the SAP Concur connector.